 The percentage restrictions on investments set forth above apply only at the time an investment is made.
 Thus, a later increase or decrease in percentage resulting from a change in values of portfolio securities or amount of total assets will not be considered a violation of any of the foregoing restrictions.
+Although restriction (3), above, is non-fundamental, the Fund will not modify the non-fundamental policy set forth in restriction (3) above unless such modification is authorized by a majority of the Fund's outstanding voting securities (voting together as a single class) as defined in the 1940 Act (including separate authorization by the holders of a majority, as defined in the 1940 Act, of the outstanding preferred shares of the Fund voting as a separate class).

-Additionally, the Fund may become subject to rating agency guidelines that are more limiting than its current investment restrictions in order to obtain and maintain a desired rating on its preferred shares, if any.
-Neither the Fund's investment objective nor, except as expressly stated above or elsewhere herein, any of its policies are fundamental, and each may be modified by the Board without shareholder approval.
+Additionally, the Fund is and may become subject to rating agency guidelines that are more limiting than its current investment restrictions in order to obtain and maintain a desired rating on its preferred shares.
+Neither the Fund's investment objectives nor, except as expressly stated above or elsewhere herein, any of its policies are fundamental, and each may be modified by the Board without shareholder approval.